PaulSchweizer/UVBasedPoseReader/README.md

 1. Instantiating the class will run the setup.

 3. The top node of the setup, referred to as info_node in the code will hold attributes for the __outValue__ and the __coneAngle__ of the PoseReader that work just like a classic PoseReader setup.

-3. Feel free to use and alter the code.